-Give it a 8 min in the steam, which turned out to be good until 1/4”.
-So I put it back for another 8 min into the steam box end it bent.
+Give it 8 minutes in the steam, which turned out to be good until 1/4”.
+This one is 1/2“ thick at the thickest section, so I put it back for another 8 minutes into the steam and bent it.

-I hardly tried to make a knot, however it worked and then… came loos again 🙂 By the way, making knots free hand turned out to be a good work-out 😜
+I hardly tried to make a knot, however it worked and then… came loose again 🙂 By the way, making knots free hand turned out to be a good work-out 😜